 But, what if your data could do more for you?
 Perhaps, you’d like to know how efficiently your resources were working and at what capacity.
 Or maybe you’re interested in turning this data into graphs which would help you forecast better.
 Unfortunately, as of now, whiteboards can’t tell you this bit of project management without you doing the calculations.
 But, there are tools that can.

 To get the most out of your information, invest in some planning software which runs the calculations while you work.
 Whether it’s capacity utilization graphs, automatic reports, or tracking your resource’s utilization.
 See exactly how your resources are performing to gain better insights, make more informed decisions, and plan more accurately.
 Make your tools work for you.

 It’s unlikely that whiteboards are the only planning tool your office is using.
 Most probably they’re used in conjunction with other free software for planning, such as spreadsheets.
 However, for anyone who has to use Excel for their project management, you understand what a nightmare that can be.
 And why it’s a habit you need to break.

 There are alternatives to Excel.
 And what these various resource planning software can offer you is a chance to utilize a flexible and customizable tool.
 One that keeps all your plans, schedules, tasks, and resources in one place.
 And without having to deal with a mountain of out-of-date spreadsheets.
-No more resource conflicts or resource stealing.
+Replace Excel and see no less resource conflicts or resource stealing.
 Stay organized and keep your team on task.
-If you’re not sure how to start, check out our how-to guide here.

 Real-World Case Study